erwanM974/hibou_label/README.md

 i.e. it prioritizes the evaluation of actions that are farther (in the lexicographic order of positions) in the interaction term.

-This is why in this particular example, GreedyBestFS is more efficient than DepthFS ("sheer luck").
+This is why in this particular example, GreedyBestFS is more efficient than DepthFS (it is entirely dependent on the model).
 Indeed, the matching of "a!m" with the trigger action of "a -- m -> c" is done before that with "a -- m -> b" so the algorithm doesn't explore those "dead-ends".